A scalable control design for grid-forming inverters in microgrids: Case studies

+In our experience, the problem is generally feasible for reasonable parameter choices.
+However, there are obvious cases where the problem may not be feasible; for example, specifying a very fast response while bounding the controller gains $p_{max}$ to a low number; or bounding the maximum gain of the frequency response too low.
+It is also not a feasible problem to have a negative virtual resistance as well as passivity since such constraints are not compatible.
+Should the problem be infeasible, it is recommended to adjust the parameters (e.g. higher $p_{max}$) or set less ambitious specifications.

-\jww{We solve the optimization problem numerically, using MATLAB's $systune$ \cite{apkarian2014}.
-This is a non-convex problem, nonetheless the controller obtained satisfies the passivity condition as well as the design specifications discussed before, resulting in a good design.
-It is possible to formulate various convex problems for synthesis, e.g. $H_\infty$ performance \cite{scherer1997}, however in our experience the non-convex problem yields solutions which perform better in simulations. \icc{It should also be noted that the} state feedback problem is local and thus always small in dimension, \icc{hence the non-convex problem is computationally tractable, i.e. controllers with good performance can be obtained} numerically in a fraction of a second on \icc{a modern} computer.
-Using the inverter filter parameters as in Table \ref{tab:analyticalparams} \jdw{with $\rho = 0.4000$}, \iclc{and specifications as in Table \ref{paramsCtrl}}, the following controller is obtained:}
+\kl{\begin{rmk} The state feedback problem of~\eqref{opt} is non-convex as it involves \li{a BMI and} non-convex constraints.
+Nevertheless, \jdwr{it} should also be noted that the state feedback problem is local and thus always small in dimension, hence the non-convex problem is computationally tractable, i.e. controllers with good performance can be obtained in a fraction of a second on a modern computer. \end{rmk} }